 Collaborative Practice 2: Sound and Site – Working with composers and musicians from the school of music, plus professional site specific performance making. **

-Choreography 3 – Your final independent project - written or practical. *
+Choreography 3 – Your final independent project - practical or written. *

 Movement Techniques: Codified Practice Level 3 – Principally incorporating the techniques of Cunningham, Limon and Release.
 Other contemporary styles from guest tutors.